-- (1) Subject to clause (7) of article 15 of the Constitution, a person is not qualified for election as President unless that person is- - (a) a citizen of Uganda by birth; - (b) not less than thirty-five years and not more than seventy-five years of age; and - (c) a person qualified to be a member of Parliament. - (2) The Commission shall request such evidence as it thinks necessary of the qualifications specified in subsection (1). - (3) For the purposes of subsection (1), a person is qualified to be a member of Parliament if that person - (a) is a citizen of Uganda; - (b) is a registered voter; and - (c) has completed a minimum formal education of Advanced Level standard or its equivalent. - (4) A person is not qualified for election as a member of Parliament if that person- - (a) is of unsound mind; - (b) is holding or acting in an office the functions of which involve a responsibility for or in connection with the conduct of an election;
+- (1) Subject to clause (7) of article 15 of the Constitution, a person is qualified for election as President if that person- - (a) is a citizen of Uganda by birth; - (b) is a registered voter; and - (c) has completed a minimum formal education of Advanced Level standard or its equivalent. - [subsection (1) substituted by section 2(a) of Act 11 of 2020] - (2) The Commission shall request such evidence as it thinks necessary of the qualifications specified in subsection (1). - (3) [subsection (3) repealed by section 2(b) of Act 11 of 2020] - (4) A person is not qualified for election as a member of Parliament if that person- - (a) is of unsound mind; - (b) is holding or acting in an office the functions of which involve a responsibility for or in connection with the conduct of an election; - (c) is a traditional or cultural leader as defined in clause (6) of article 246 of the Constitution; - (d) has been adjudged or otherwise declared bankrupt under any law in force in Uganda and has not been discharged;